simbo/webpack-dummy/README.md

   * when watching, clean before rebuild

+  * when watching jade, also watch extended/included files

+  * when parsing stylus, use custom options like paths, url and 'include css'

+  * when creating html from jade, use custom options like basedir and create custom filters

+  * when creating html from jade, use folder/file names from template structure

   * release static site to remote server via rsync or similar

   * optimize images (png, jpg, svg) with custom options